 I am an Assistant Professor of Developmental Psychology in the Department of Human Development at Teachers College, Columbia University.
 I study educational policies designed to promote the cognitive and socio-emotional development of children from underserved communities.
-I worked as a Research Assistant Professor and Postdoctoral Scholar at New York University, and I received my Ph.D. in Education from the University of California, Irvine in 2017.
+I worked as a Research Assistant Professor and Postdoctoral Scholar at New York University, and I received my Ph.D. in Education from the University of California, Irvine.

 I am currently working on several large-scale, longitudinal, studies of early childhood development, including evaluations of the Chicago School Readiness Project and the Building Blocks preschool mathematics curriculum.
 Across my projects, I seek to understand whether interventions designed to boost children’s early cognitive and behavioral skills will make long-lasting changes on developmental outcomes.

 My work is funded by the the Institute of Educational Sciences and the National Institute of Child Health and Human Development.
-My studies have been published in American Psychologist, Psychological Science, Child Development, Educational Researcher and The Journal of Research on Educational Effectiveness.
-You can read and hear about my work in VOX, The Guardian, and NPR.
+My studies have been published in Psychological Science, Child Development, Educational Researcher and The Journal of Research on Educational Effectiveness.